Ex unitate vires: Adoption

-When the British Empire's colonies of Cape Colony, Transvaal Colony, Natal Colony, and the Orange River Colony joined together to form the Union of South Africa, a coat of arms was granted to them by King George V. On the arms was the motto "Ex Unitate Vires" as a symbol that the British and Afrikaner colonies were stronger within the Union.
-It was also chosen in Latin as a neutral language to avoid using either English or Afrikaans due to sensitivities after the Boer War.
+When the British Empire's colonies of Cape Colony, Transvaal Colony, Natal Colony, and the Orange River Colony joined together to form the Union of South Africa, a coat of arms was granted to them by King George V. On the arms was the motto "Ex Unitate Vires" as a symbol that the English-speaking-majority and Afrikaner-majority British colonies were stronger within the Union.
+It was also chosen in Latin as a neutral language to avoid using either English or Afrikaans due to sensitivities after the Second Boer War.
 During the First World War, the 1st South African Infantry used the English and Dutch translation of the motto on their cap badge alongside the springbok.
 In 1947, King George VI toured South Africa.
 However, due to noticing the South African Police (whom the King referred to as "Gestapo") enforcing segregation in keeping blacks away from him and a request from the South African government to only shake hands with whites, the King noticed the motto on the tablecloth of his royal train and stated: "Huh, not much bloody Unitate about this place!"